First passage of a run-and-tumble particle with exponentially-distributed tumble duration in the presence of a drift: Introduction and main results

 \section{Introduction and main results}

-The movement of a bacterium (we will use bacterium and particle interchangeably) of certain species (such as \textit{E.\ coli}) in a fluid environment is typically modelled as a run-and-tumble motion \cite{berg2008coli}.
+The movement of a bacterium (we will use bacterium and particle interchangeably) of certain species (such as \textit{E.\ coli}) in a fluid environment is typically modeled as a run-and-tumble motion \cite{berg2008coli}.
 The state of the particle alternates between running and tumbling.
 At the end of each tumble, the direction of the next run is chosen.
 The tumble time is relatively short compared to the run time, so the former has often been assumed to be zero in mathematical models of the run-and-tumble particle (or RTP), see \cite{berg1972chemotaxis,berg2008coli,ramaswamy2010mechanics,cates2015motility}.
 Exact results on the first-passage properties of the RTP are still sparse, compared to the classic results on diffusive particles (see \cite{redner2001guide} for a review).
-The survival probability of a free RTP on a half-line has been calculated for an RTP with instantaneous tumble, which yielded exact results on the non-crossing probability of two free RTPs \cite{le2019noncrossing}.\\
+The survival probability of a free RTP on a half-line has been calculated for an RTP with instantaneous tumble, which yielded exact results on the non-crossing probability of two free RTPs \cite{le2019noncrossing}.
+The model of an RTP in higher dimension with an absorbing hyperplane has been solved in the presence of a constant drift in \cite{de2021survival}.\\